10 Debt-Slashing Tips From Someone Who Paid Off $12K in 12 Weeks

 Figure Out What Works for You

-Paying off $12,000 of debt in 12 weeks worked for me for a few key reasons: I’m working from home during the pandemic.
+Paying off $12,000 of debt in 12 weeks worked for me for a few key reasons: I’m working from home.
 I’m single with no kids.
 My job isn’t physically taxing.
 Most importantly, I didn’t experience any of those big unexpected expenses that can throw the best-laid plans off track.

 The key thing here is that this is your story.
 So write it based on what works for you.
 The details may change, and that’s OK.
 It’s the ending that counts.

 Robin Hartill is a certified financial planner and a senior writer at The Penny Hoarder.
 She writes the Dear Penny personal finance advice column.
 Send your tricky money questions to [email protected].